Faraday Electronics: History

-Faraday Electronics was founded in 1982 in Palo Alto, California, by Jack Watts, Joseph Sullivan, and Robert Todd.
-The three co-founders were the owners of the Portola Corporation, a business management firm based in San Mateo, California.
+Faraday Electronics was founded in 1982 in Palo Alto, California, by Jack Watts, Joseph Sullivan, Robert Todd, and Larry Jones.
+The co-founders were the owners of the Portola Corporation, a business management firm based in San Mateo, California.
 Watts, Faraday's principal founder who also had prior experience at Hewlett-Packard in their manufacturing department, left Portola in the early 1980s to join International Video Corporation as that company's vice president.
 Watts was named as Faraday's first CEO.

 In March 1983, Faraday announced the FE6400 (originally the Model 64), a motherboard that was compatible with the IBM Personal Computer.
 The FE6400 featured an Intel 8088 clocked at 4.77 MHz, 64 KB of RAM stock, and five ISA expansion slots.
 Released in late 1983, the FE6400 was the first IBM PC–compatible motherboard that was available to third parties; previous clone motherboards were pre-built into complete clone systems and were not sold separately.
 Faraday designed the motherboard and its BIOS chip from the ground up, while outsourcing manufacturing to Flextronics in the United States and Singapore.
 The FE6400 sold very well for Faraday and featured prominently in many clones in the early 1980s.
 By the end of 1984, the company recorded profits on sales of $3 million, an increase from $100 thousand in 1983.

 In October 1983, Watts was replaced as CEO by John Lemons, who was formerly the president of Teledyne Semiconductor.
 Watts remained on the board of directors.
 Faraday's first product under Lemons' tenure was the FE6410, another IBM PC–compatible motherboard.
 Introduced in May 1984, the FE6410 sacrificed three expansion slots in exchange for built-in serial and parallel ports and controllers as well as built-in floppy and hard disk drive controller circuitry.
-Faraday followed this up with the FE620which provided eight expansion slots—bringing it to parity with the motherboard on the IBM PC XT while providing the additional integrated parallel, serial, and disk controllers—in June 1984.
+Faraday followed this up with the FE620, which provided eight expansion slots—bringing it to parity with the motherboard on the IBM PC XT while providing the additional integrated parallel, serial, and disk controllers—in June 1984.
 In November 1984, Faraday received $6 million in funding from multiple investors including Bank of America in order to expand the company's research and development division.